-Because most of Alaska was never glaciated, mountain glaciers expanded onto piedmonts where they left moraines dating to multiple glaciations.
-The ages of these moraines are known from a few places where they have been correlated with radiometric ages on organic matter or volcanic products interbedded with outwash (Hamilton, 1994).
-With the advent of cosmogenic exposure dating, direct ages on moraine stabilization have recently been obtained from several mountain ranges in Alaska (Briner et al., 2005).
+Because most of Alaska was never glaciated, mountain glaciers freely expanded onto unglaciated piedmonts, where they left moraines dating to multiple glaciations.
+The ages of some moraines are known where they have been correlated with radiometric ages on organic matter or volcanic products interbedded with outwash (Hamilton, 1994).
+With the advent of cosmogenic exposure dating, direct ages on Late Pleistocene moraine stabilisation have recently been obtained from several mountain ranges in Alaska (Briner et al., 2005).
 The growing database of tephra marker beds has further refined the ages of glacier deposits (Begét and Keskinen, 2003).